AmineDjeghri/awesome-os-setup/docs/apps_configuration_and_shorcuts.md

           applications:
             - [IMDB-Trakt-Syncer](https://github.com/RileyXX/IMDB-Trakt-Syncer)a python app to synchronize IMDB ratings, watchlist... with Trakt both ways (You can use it in WSL2, install Google Chrome in WSL2 first)
-       - (Optional) What is Trakt?
-It is a media tracking service that helps users sync their TV shows and movies across numerous platforms and devices.
-         - You can enable trakt in Stremio settings.
-You can download Trakt mobile app or use their website.

   Tips :
     - Use Stremio web to configure addons.
 ALl settings & addons will sync between your devices if you use the same account.